Installation¶

 New Directory Structure¶

-all GDS related files are located under the gds subfolder
+All GDS related files are located under the gds subfolder

-templates moved from contrib to templates folder
+Templates moved from contrib to templates folder

 CSS and java script files moved from media to static folder, no need to serve media directory with NGINX anymore